-8 Availability of proxies and claims for Inspection
+Availability of proxies and proofs for inspection

-8.1 Any person entitled to attend the meeting may inspect the proxies and claims, either immediately before or during the meeting.
-Notwithstanding that a form of proxy submitted is ruled by the chairman to be invalid or a claim is rejected in whole or in part these documents should be made available for inspection.
+29. Any person entitled to attend the meeting may inspect the proxies and proofs, either immediately before or during the meeting.
+Notwithstanding that a form of proxy submitted is ruled by the chairman to be invalid or a proof is rejected in whole or in part these documents should be made available for inspection.

-9 Attendance at the creditors' meeting
+Attendance at the creditors' meeting

-- 9.1 A liquidator appointed by the shareholders before the creditors' meeting takes place is required to attend the meeting of creditors personally.
+30. A liquidator appointed by the shareholders before the creditors' meeting takes place is required to attend the meeting of creditors personally.
 He must report to the meeting on any exercise of his powers under sections 112, 165 or 166 IA 1986.
 Such attendance is required even if the shareholders' appointment was made only shortly before the creditors' meeting.
 He must also attend any adjourned meeting.
 He is liable to a fine if he fails to comply without reasonable excuse.
-He should in such a case document at the time the reason for non-attendance and ensure that a suitably experienced colleague attends in his place. - 9.2 One of the directors of the company will have been nominated to act as chairman of the meeting and he must attend.
-In addition, the advising member should consider whether any other director or employee of the company will be able to provide information which is relevant to the meeting and if so, he should advise that that person be invited to attend the meeting. - 9.3 Creditors and their authorised representatives are entitled to attend.
-In addition, a person who holds himself out as representing a creditor should, in the absence of evidence to the contrary, be allowed admittance and to raise questions, but he may be unable to vote. - 9.4 The chairman of the meeting should be advised that he must decide whether to allow any third parties, such as shareholders, the press or the police, to attend, after taking into account the views of the creditors present.
+He should in such a case document at the time the reason for non-attendance and ensure that a suitably experienced colleague attends in his place.

+- 31. One of the directors of the company will have been nominated to act as chairman of the meeting and he must attend.
+In addition, the advising member should consider whether any other director or employee of the company will be able to provide information which is relevant to the meeting and if so, he should advise that that person be invited to attend the meeting. - 32.
+Creditors and their authorised representatives are entitled to attend.
+In addition, a person who holds himself out as representing a creditor should, in the absence of evidence to the contrary, be allowed admittance and to raise questions, but he may be unable to vote. - 33.
+The chairman of the meeting should be advised that he must decide whether to allow any third parties, such as shareholders, the press or the police, to attend, after taking into account the views of the creditors present.

-10 Information to be provided to the meeting
+Information to be provided to the meeting